MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_oid_request.md

+### -field Header

+The
+     <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure for the
+     NDIS_OID_REQUEST structure.
+Set the
+     <b>Type</b> member of the structure that
+     <b>Header</b> specifies to NDIS_OBJECT_TYPE_OID_REQUEST, the
+     <b>Revision</b> member to NDIS_OID_REQUEST_REVISION_1, and the
+     <b>Size</b> member to NDIS_SIZEOF_OID_REQUEST_REVISION_1.

+### -field RequestType

+The request type as one of the
+     <a href="..\ntddndis\ne-ntddndis-_ndis_request_type.md">NDIS_REQUEST_TYPE</a> enumeration
+     values.

+### -field PortNumber

+The port to which the request is sent.
+If the port is unknown or default, this member is
+     zero.

+### -field Timeout

+A time-out, in seconds, for the request.
+NDIS can reset the driver or cancel the request if the
+     time-out expires before the driver completes the request.

+### -field RequestId

+An identifier for the request.
+If a miniport driver must complete a request immediately and it
+     completes the request with a status of NDIS_STATUS_INDICATION_REQUIRED, the miniport driver uses this
+     <b>RequestId</b> value to set the
+     <b>RequestId</b> member of the associated
+     <a href="..\ndis\ns-ndis-_ndis_status_indication.md">NDIS_STATUS_INDICATION</a> structure.

+NDIS or overlying drivers can also use the
+     <b>RequestId</b> to cancel a request.
+When a miniport driver receives a
+     cancellation request, the miniport driver cancels any pending requests with a matching
+     <b>RequestId</b>.
+If
+     <b>RequestId</b> is zero, the miniport driver can ignore this member.
+For more
+     information about status indications, see the following Remarks section.

+### -field RequestHandle

+A handle that identifies the source that issued the OID request.
+If a miniport driver must complete
+      the request immediately and completes the request with a status of NDIS_STATUS_INDICATION_REQUIRED, the miniport driver uses this
+      <b>RequestHandle</b> value to set the
+      <b>DestinationHandle</b> member of the associated NDIS_STATUS_INDICATION
+      structure.
+In this case, NDIS will send only the subsequent status indication to the source that issued the OID request.

+For more information about status indications, see the following Remarks section.

 ### -field DATA

 A union that defines the request data.
 The information in the data varies according to the type of